Who We Are

 Kimberly Ewing

-Kimberly Ewing – Kimberly is a Teaching Artist for MIM’s Music for Young Minds program.
-She has been a credentialed public-school teacher for over twenty years, with arts education as her focus.
+Kimberly is a Teaching Artist for MIM’s Music For Young Minds program.
+She has been a credentialed public school teacher for over twenty years, with arts education as her focus.
 She has taught, coached, and mentored other educators in the latest California Arts Standards and arts integration methods.
 She has taken Carnegie Hall’s Musical Explorers Professional Development and now reaches nearly ten music classes each week.
 She’s a local performing artist in theatre and dance and she’s a broadcaster on the local radio KVMR station.

 Meet Our Board